 Room 400, City Hall

 A native East Baltimorean, Mr. Young served as chairman of the City Council’s Public Safety and Health Committees from 2007 to 2010.
-Mr. Young, a 14-year veteran of the City Council, has played a major role in passing legislation that has increased funding for education, crime prevention and development.
+Mr. Young, a 17-year veteran of the City Council, has played a major role in passing legislation that has increased funding for education, crime prevention and helped to spur economic development.

 A long proponent of mixed-use development, Mr. Young was among a team of city leaders who helped secure the Albemarle Square development at Exeter and Baltimore Streets.
 The development, which includes thousands of square feet of residential and retail office space, will provide additional jobs for City residents.